18F/eligibility-rules-service/README_copy.md

 ### What does partnership entail?

 We're funded to do this exploration through [10x](https://10x.gsa.gov), so there's no financial component to partnering with us - all we need is your time and commitment to helping us better understand how eligibility policy works in your program.
 Based on our past partnerships this has amounted to approximately **X number of hours** for **X number of people** for **x duration**.

-If it seems like the Eligibility APIs Initiative could be a good fit for your program, we can work together to outline and plan subsequent phases of work (which *would* require funding from your agency) to build a tool for your agency like those we built in partnership with WIC and D-SNAP, and to move into a beta phase where we test the tool in a real-world scenario with the aim of eventually going live.
+If our partnership suggests that an eligibility API could make an impact for your program, we can then work together to outline and plan subsequent phases of work (which *would* require funding from your agency) to build a tool, like those we built in partnership with WIC and D-SNAP, for your agency.
+We would then seek to test the tool in a real-world scenario, and eventually, go live - with your team in close partnership throughout, and eventually taking full ownership of the new solution.

 ## Want to know more?